 New York, NY 10036

-The Kenyon Review, KR Youth Advisory Board and the Career Development Office are hosting an evening of conversation and connection for alumni in New York City, as we celebrate the launch of The Kenyon Review’s summer issue.
+The Kenyon Review, KR Youth Advisory Board and the Career Development Office hosted an evening of conversation and connection for alumni in New York City, as we celebrated the launch of The Kenyon Review’s summer issue.
 The KR Youth Advisory Board is an informal gathering of recent Kenyon College graduates pursuing publishing and writing careers.
 They provide creative ideas, and counsel for The Kenyon Review's Board of Trustees Events Committee.
 They also provide important advice and feedback on KR innovations, especially online and beyond.
 Chair of KR's Youth Advisory board is Joumana Khatib '13 (New York Times).

 From Anthropology to Business with Irene Chang Britt